 With support from Seattle Department of Neighborhoods and Seattle Housing Authority, SNG and the residents of South Short Court Apartments and Villa Park Homes will host a Back to School Night Out Celebration for youth and families in late September.
 The event will provide attendees with school supplies, crime prevention tools, and access to social and commercial services in the Rainier Beach neighborhood.

-Early this year, SNG collaborated with Seattle Police Department, the King County’s Prosecutor’s Office, the Seattle City Attorney Office and the community to develop and implement the first Drug Market Initiative (DMI) for the South Seattle Community of Columbia City.
+In past years, SNG has collaborated with Seattle Police Department, the King County’s Prosecutor’s Office, the Seattle City Attorney Office and the community to develop and implement the first Drug Market Initiative (DMI) for the South Seattle Community of Columbia City.
 The DMI is an innovative strategy designed to reduce or eliminate overt street drug dealing in Seattle’s residential neighborhoods, and was well received by Columbia City business owners and residents.
 During the “community call-in,” SNG connected low risk sellers to resources in the community and encouraged them to positively change their lives.

 Throughout the year, SNG works with partner agencies in Southeast, Southwest and Central Seattle to support the Mayor's anti-violence initiative focused on youth.
 The Seattle Youth Violence Prevention Initiative gathers the resources of three neighborhoods to achieve two goals: a fifty percent reduction in juvenile violent crime referrals in the three neighborhoods, and a fifty percent reduction in suspensions/expulsions due to violent incidents in five selected middle schools.
-SYVPI director Mariko Lockhart works closely with SE Network Coordinator Heidi Henderson-Lewis to coordinate the effort with participation from local communities, non-profits, and schools.
+Existing community based organizations—which SYVPI has re-envisioned as Neighborhood Networks—lead the Initiative and serve as the hubs for connecting youth at risk of violence with needed support.
+The Networks provide ongoing engagement and follow up to ensure that the youth they serve are truly receiving or connected to the resources that they need.

 If you would like to know about current public safety and community building events in this area, please join our email list for South Seattle!